Alluxio/alluxio/docs/en/core-services/Caching.md

 Alluxio does not need to keep copies of data that are not being used.

-Alluxio also supports tiered storage, which makes the system storage media aware, enabling data storage optimizations similar to L1/L2 cpu caches.
+Alluxio also supports tiered storage, which makes the system storage media aware, enabling data storage optimizations similar to L1/L2 CPU caches.

 ## Configuring Alluxio Storage